EAM Jaishankar meets Chinese counterpart Wang in Dushanbe | Law-Order

 - India

-External Affairs Minister S Jaishankar on Thursday held talks with his Chinese counterpart Wang Yi in Dushanbe during which he emphasised that progress in the disengagement process in eastern Ladakh was essential for restoration of peace and tranquillity.
+External Affairs Minister S Jaishankar on Thursday conveyed to his Chinese counterpart Wang Yi that progress in the disengagement process in eastern Ladakh was essential for restoration of peace and tranquillity and that it is the basis for the development of overall ties.

-Jaishankar and Wang are in Dushanbe to attend meetings of the Shanghai Cooperation Organisation (SCO).
+At a meeting on the sidelines of the annual summit of the Shanghai Cooperation Organisation (SCO) in Dushanbe, the two foreign ministers exchanged views on global developments.
+It is understood that the developments in Afghanistan figured in the talks.

 ''Met Chinese FM Wang Yi on the sidelines of SCO Summit in Dushanbe.
 Discussed disengagement in our border areas.
 Underlined that progress in this regard is essential for restoration of peace and tranquillity, which is the basis for development of bilateral ties,'' Jaishankar tweeted.